Mypy Frequently Asked Questions

 widely used in programs.
 It is not clear how to support isinstance in

-- Many programmers are already familiar with nominal subtyping as it is
+- Many programmers are already familiar with nominal subtyping and it has

-used in languages such as Java, C++ and C#, but only relatively
+been successfully used in languages such as Java, C++ and C#.
+Only

 few languages use structural subtyping.

-Structural subtyping is a very potential feature to be added to mypy in the
+Structural subtyping is a likely feature to be added to mypy in the

-future, even though mypy will primarily use nominal subtyping.
+future, even though we expect that most mypy programs will still primarily use

-The most obvious difference is the availability of static typing.
+The obvious difference is the availability of static type checking.

 need to make attributes explicit and more explicit protocol representation.